hackclub/jams/jams/singles/online-store/en-US.md

 >
 > ~ the cow charm ~

 Inside your frame, we'll create a _text object_!
 Once the tool is selected, click anywhere in your frame to create a text box.
-You may type whatever you'd like in here.
+You may type whatever you'd like here.

 wait a minute...
 ![Text is too small naurr](https://cloud-6gf9bcrd6-hack-club-bot.vercel.app/0pasted_image_20230716031051.png)